 From an engineering design standpoint, the ideal factory upgrade would have been a special-order winding that was so slow that you could use 48V battery together with a 13T drive sprocket.
 Some motors are wound with a coil-set termination in the “Delta” arrangement, or sometimes they use “Wye”.
 Most are Delta so that the motor will provide faster RPMs from lower volts.

-If you take a Delta-terminated motor (and I am not yet certain that this one is Delta) and re-terminate it in Wye, it will cut the RPMs in half.
+If you take a Delta-terminated motor (and I am not yet certain that this one is Delta) and re-terminate it in Wye, it will cut the RPMs by about 1/3rd.
 It might be a worthwhile experiment to take a fast-winding 36V motor, re-terminate it in Wye, and then run it at 48V.
-I calculate that the resulting motor would spin at 65% of the factory-designed RPMs.
-That would require roughly 50% more teeth on the drive sprocket to maintain the same pedal-cadence, so the 9T sprocket could be replaced by a 13T without needing to increase the size of the motor-drive chainring.
+I calculate that the resulting motor would spin at 50% of the factory-designed RPMs.
+That would require roughly 50% more teeth on the small motor drive-sprocket to maintain the same pedal-cadence, so the 9T sprocket could be replaced by a 13T without needing to increase the size of the motor-drive chainring.
 This would also allow you to try around 60V as an option if you still used a bigger chainring (who knows? it might be better).

 This design is a modified geared hub-motor.
 That means that in stock form, it has no good path to shed heat.
 The stator coils get hot under normal conditions, and the center of the stator is connected to a small-diameter steel motor shaft as its only connection to the aluminum shell through a set of bearings that also do not conduct heat well.
 Its almost as if the motor layout was designed to insulate the heat, instead of shedding it.

 There is no word yet on how thick the laminations are, or how many pole-pairs this motor has.
 Inductance has not been measured and posted yet.
 We don’t yet know the permanent-magnet strength.